SoftWare2022Testing/ThreadNeck/README.md

 make

 ./record.sh your_program_name

+// During profiling, you can set the profiling frequency and profiling duration length according to the program's prompts.

 ```

 the program_name can be found by ```ps aux```.
 For java program, by ```jps```
 the program_name is a string like "geth" not the pid

-you will see a folder containitng all kinds of profiling data under the ./recorder.
+after profiling you will see a folder containitng all kinds of profiling data under the ./recorder.

 2. analyze
 ```